BottlecapDave/HomeAssistant-TargetTimeframes/_docs/setup/target_timeframe.md

 You can also use weightings/multipliers to ignore slots.
 This can be done by assigning a value of 0 for the desired slot.

+### Dangerous settings

+These settings can have undesired effects and are not recommended to be changed, but there might be certain scenarios where this is the desired outcome.

+#### Calculate with incomplete data

+By default, the target timeframe isn't calculated if there isn't enough data for the period of time being evaluated.
+For example, if you have a timeframe looking between 10pm and 2am, it's 9pm and you only have data up to midnight, then the next target timeframe will not be calculated.
+If you turn this setting on, then the sensor will attempt to look for data between 10pm and 2am if available, otherwise it will evaluate with whatever data is available (in this scenario 10pm to 12am).

 ## Attributes

 The following attributes are available on each sensor